AbdulhadyAR/Two-and-a-half-men/README.md

 ## User reviews
 ![neurtal reviews](/assets/img/neutral-reviews.png) ![positive reviews ](/assets/img/positive-reviews.png)

-The analysis of the review word clouds reveals distinct patterns in viewer sentiment.
-In neutral reviews, prominent terms like "bring back," "without," "left," and "ruined" frequently appear, potentially reflecting audience reactions to the cast transition.
-Meanwhile, positive reviews show "Charlie" as the most dominant word, suggesting his strong association with favorable viewer perceptions during his tenure on the show.
+Examining the review word clouds shows some viewer sentiment patterns.
+In the neutral reviews, “bring back, without, left, and ruined” stand out as common phrases which may mirror audience sentiments regarding the cast change.
+On the other hand, positive reviews feature “Charlie” as the most prominent keyword which indicates strong associations from the viewers during his run on the show.

 ## Decision Tree Regressor